In general, aluminum is difficult to weld beyond the stick welding method. Aluminum becomes a challenging material for most welders.

 Overall, aluminum is a challenging material to weld, but with proper preparation and use of the right tools and techniques, high quality aluminum welds can be achieved.

-Is it Possible to Stick Weld Aluminum?
+Is it Possible to Stick Welding Aluminum?

 Stick welding, also known as shielded metal arc welding, can be used to join aluminum (SMAW).